RustFestEU/rome.rustfest.eu/about-impl-days.md

 * Documentation: many crates are in need of a bare `README.md` or some usage examples in the `examples` directory.

-Most of all participants should enjoy the Impl Days without any pressure or accomplishment requirement.
-If your final result for the Impl Days is a better understanding of the Rust world and having met some cool folks to keep in touch with, well - that's a fantastic result either! 🎊
+Most of all participants should enjoy the impl Days without any pressure or accomplishment requirement.
+If your final result for the impl Days is a better understanding of the Rust world and having met some cool folks to keep in touch with, well - that's a fantastic result either! 🎊

 More detailed plans will be done on-the-fly at the `impl Days` itself, based on the skill sets of the people who show up to contribute.